Case of Kondana: Theatrical

-The film was released across Karnataka on 26 February 2024 in limited screens across Karnataka.
-The film had a slow start at the box office and had a decent run at the box office but could not make a mark.
+The film was released on 26 February 2024 in limited screens across Karnataka.
+The film had a slow start at the box office and had a decent run but could not make a mark.

 Home media

 The film made its digital debut on 28 March 2024 on Amazon Prime Video in Kannada and Malayalam languages.

 Reception

 The film opened to positive reviews with praise towards direction, music, and cinematography.
 A critic from The Times of India rated the film 3 1/2 and wrote that "Case of Kondana is a finely crafted suspense thriller, executed to near perfection.
 The movie sure has its flaws, but this multi-dimensional story with interesting intercuts sure evokes intrigue".

 A critic from Bangalore Mirror rated the film three out of five stars and wrote that "All in all, it is worth a watch for all audiences".

 A critic from The New Indian Express wrote that "Devi Prasad Shetty excels in creating a gripping atmosphere, seamlessly intertwining multiple storylines within the plot contributing to the complexity of the case; Despite a few predictable moments, the overall strength of the film shines through in its robust performances".

 A critic from Times Now wrote that "Devi Prasad Shetty's direction is commendable, creating a visually engaging experience with crisp cinematography that captures the essence of Kondana".

 A critic from Deccan Herald wrote that "Case of Kondana is intense and realistic and handles a thriller with aplomb.
 Watch it for a fresh experience".

 A critic from The Hindu wrote that "Case of Kondana may not become a classic, but you don’t mind as the pluses outweigh the minuses".